talkymuffy/GrobbleApp/README.md

 - Kotlin
 - Gradle

+To Run The Project, Do Any Of The Two:-
+-In Your IDE,Open The Terminal While The Project is Open and run the command - ./gradlew run -Or If you have IntelliJ Idea IDE then open the Gradle Tasks Tab (A Small Elephant Icon On Your Top Right)
+And Under Application Package, Run the task-'run' And It Will Run.

+(There Are No Errors But Because Of The Plugin It Might Show It Has Error)

 🎯 Project Goal
 This project is a lightweight, self-built demonstration of how AI concepts can enhance education, especially without relying on complex imported AI models like those in Python or C++.
 Instead, we’ve crafted simple, custom-built logic to simulate real-world applications of AI within a Java/Gradle/Kotlin-integrated environment.
 Our aim is to: